kapilvirenahuja/phoenix-os-cockpit/docs/LEARNING-PLAN.md

 ```

 ### Cost Optimization
-- Use Haiku 3.5 for simple tasks (fastest, most cost-effective)
+- Use Haiku 4.5 for simple tasks (fastest, most cost-effective)
-- Use Sonnet 3.5 for balanced tasks (best overall value)
+- Use Sonnet 4.5 for balanced tasks (best overall value, recommended for most use cases)
-- Use Opus 3.5 only for complex reasoning (highest capability)
+- Use Opus 4.1 only for complex reasoning (specialized for deep reasoning tasks)
 - Implement caching for repeated queries
 - Batch similar operations